Tan Ikram: Legal career

 Ikram received honorary Doctor of Law degrees from the University of West London and the University of Wolverhampton.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to judicial diversity.
+He has spoken out about what he sees as the problems due to the lack of ethnic diversity in the police and the judiciary.